Skip to main content

 Admin

-Full access within their own tenant — incidents, team management, billing, and configuration.
+Full access within the tenant — manage users, billing, integrations, approve remediations, and trigger investigations.
 Typical role for engineering leads and team managers.

-Can triage incidents, run investigations, and approve or reject remediations.
+Read access across incidents and investigations.
+Can trigger investigations and update incident status.
 Cannot manage team members, billing, or tenant configuration.
-Typical role for on-call engineers.
+Typical role for on-call engineers and stakeholders.

 Permission matrix